sunny775/companies-app-new/README.md

-# Companies Management Application ( TASK 2), Assignment Version Number: FE-2024-12-i
+# Companies Management Application

 A modern, feature-rich React/Next.js application for managing company information.
 Built with React, Next.js, TypeScript, Apollo GraphQL, and tailwind css.
 It offers a seamless user experience with fast loading times, server rendering capabilites, and a modern design.

+**Re-usable components ( src/components/ui/atoms) built entirely from the scratch without dependence on third part libraries.
+This is to pitch my deep undeertanding of the fundamentals**

 ## 🌟 FEATURES